d-pettersson/Raytracer/Google_tests/lib/googletest/docs/advanced.md

 #### Running a Subset of the Tests

 By default, a googletest program runs all tests the user has defined.
-Sometimes, you want to run only a subset of the tests (e.g. for debugging or quickly verifying a change).
+Sometimes, you want to run only a subset of the tests (e.g_. for debugging or quickly verifying a change).
 If you set the `GTEST_FILTER` environment variable or the `--gtest_filter` flag to a filter string, googletest will only run the tests whose full names (in the form of `TestSuiteName.TestName`) match the filter.